quantified-uncertainty/squiggle/.changeset/green-islands-matter.md

 "@quri/squiggle-lang": patch
 ---

-Expose `getFunctionDocumentation` function to render tooltips in the playground
+Expose `getFunctionDocumentation` function to render documentatiton in the playground